campdogg/ardusub_surftrak/README.md

 This algorithm works by injecting the rangefinder data into the EKF, replacing the barometer data.
-The ALT_HOLD controller has not changed: it still seeks to maintain a constant altitude using the EKF z, but the EKF is strongly influenced by the rangefinder reading, so this mostly has the same effect of trying to achieve a target rangefinder reading.
+The ALT_HOLD controller has not changed: it still seeks to maintain a constant altitude using the EKF z, but the EKF is strongly influenced by the rangefinder reading, so this mostly has the same effect of trying to hit the rangefinder target.

 The most significant difference between the surftrak and auto_alt algorithms is the variance in the rangefinder section.
-More investigation is required.

 ### surftrak_4_1

-_Added 28-Mar-2023, SITL results re-run 4-Jun-2023 to use RNGFND_GAIN_

 The original surftrak changes were made to the ardupilot `master` branch, but the current stable version of ArduSub is on the `Sub-4.1` branch.
 To make it easier to test surftrak on real hardware I copied the changes to a new branch